 da Vinci RLC

-da Vinci Residential Learning Community is a suite-style, four-year community, focused on the themes of Italian culture and heritage, science, engineering, and the arts.
+da Vinci Residential Learning Community (RLC) is a co-ed, mixed-style residence hall, focused on the themes of Italian culture and heritage, science, engineering, and the arts.
 The RLC is housed within Casa Italiana residence hall.

-The da Vinci Residential Learning Community celebrates Italian heritage and culture and honors the many varied interests of Leonardo da Vinci.
-In da Vinci, ideas are generated, solutions are prototyped, and problems are solved.
+The da Vinci RLC celebrates Italian heritage and culture and honors the many varied interests of Leonardo da Vinci.
+In da Vinci RLC, students generate ideas, prototype solutions, and solve problems.

-Much like Leonardo, da Vinci RLC focuses on engineering, science, and visual art, making for a well-rounded academic and social experience. da Vinci RLC brings forth opportunities to engage our minds and connect our hearts to a greater sense of purpose.
+Much like Leonardo, da Vinci RLC focuses on engineering, science, and visual art, which supports a well-rounded academic and social experience. da Vinci RLC offers opportunities to engage our minds and connect our hearts to a greater sense of purpose.
 In da Vinci RLC, we amplify the passions of our inner Renaissance person.

-In addition, da Vinci is home to Ciao da Vinci!, a community on the fourth floor of Casa Italiana that celebrates all things Italian.
-The community is closely connected to the Italian department on campus, and hosts numerous activities including bocce ball tournaments, Italian movie nights, home-cooked "family" dinners, and a trip to the nearby "Little Italy” neighborhood.
-First-year students on Ciao da Vinci! take a Cultures and Ideas sequence called "Italy: Gateway of Cultures."
+Additionally, da Vinci RLC is home to Ciao da Vinci!, a community on the fourth floor of Casa Italiana that celebrates Italian culture.
+The community is closely connected to the Italian department and hosts numerous activities, including bocce ball tournaments, Italian movie nights, home-cooked family-style dinners, and a trip to the nearby "Little Italy” neighborhood.
+First-year students in Ciao da Vinci! take a Cultures and Ideas sequence course called "Italy: Gateway of Cultures."
 Through class discussions and guest lectures, this two-quarter course explores Italian culture from Ancient Rome to Italy today.

-Every Residential Learning Community offers several programs and events each week.
-Community Facilitators and Leadership Councils host floor and building-wide socials, facilitate activities to promote wellness and mental health, lead students to on-campus events, and organize service opportunities.
+Every Residential Learning Community (RLC) offers several programs and events each week.
+Community Facilitators and Leadership Councils host floor and community-wide socials, facilitate activities to promote wellness and mental health, lead students to on-campus events, and organize service opportunities.

-- da Vinci Day - On the first weekend of the school year, residents battle it out in a floor competition filled with food, friends, and fun.
+- da Vinci Day - On the first weekend of the school year, residents are invited to play games in a floor competition filled with food, friends, and fun.

-- Prima Notte - On the first Monday of every quarter, residents with kitchens cook a spaghetti dinner for those without kitchens and everyone joins together for a family-style meal.
+- Prima Notte - On the first Monday of each quarter, residents with kitchens cook a spaghetti dinner for those without kitchens and everyone joins together for a family-style meal.

 - dV Caffe - Every Tuesday night, residents gather for free dessert in the Casa Commons.

-The da Vinci staff is comprised of 10 Community Facilitators, 1 Spirituality Facilitator, 1 Faculty Director, 1 Assistant Resident Director, and 1 Resident Director.
+The da Vinci RLC staff consists of 9 Community Facilitators (CFs), 1 Spirituality Facilitator (SF), 1 Faculty Director (FD), 1 Assistant Resident Director (ARD), and 1 Resident Director (RD).

 - Thiadora Pina, J.D., Law School, Faculty Director

-CFs in Casa work with approximately 35 students.
-All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
-Students can contact their Community Facilitator or Leadership Team directly for support.
+Each Community Facilitator in Casa Italiana works with approximately 35 students.
+All student staff receive training in conflict resolution, roommate mediation, crisis response, community building, and campus resources.
+CFs are regularly present in their community to support residents.
+Students may contact their Community Facilitator or Leadership Team directly for support.

 Casa Italiana Residence Hall

 The larger communal spaces include a common room, fully-equipped kitchen, 4th-floor terrace, commuter lounge, three classrooms, and several lounges with TVs, billiards, ping pong tables, foosball tables, and pianos.
 A large courtyard provides outdoor seating, charcoal barbecues, and a bocce ball court.